greg7mdp/gtl/README.md

 ## Overview

-This repository aims to provide many classes that are commonly needed in substantial C++ projects, but that are either not available, or not fast enough in the C++ standard library.
+This repository aims to provide many classes that are commonly needed in substantial C++ projects, but that are either not available in the C++ standard library, or have a specification which makes them slower than they could beslow implementation.
 In some cases, the C++ standard requirements prevents from providing faster alternatives (for example the  pointer stability requirement for unordered maps or sets prevents providing implementations using open addressing).

-Among the many classes offered by [gtl](https://github.com/greg7mdp/gtl), we find a set of excellent **hash map** implementations, as well as a **btree** alternative to `std::map` and `std::set`.
-These are *drop-in replacements* for the standard C++ classes and provide the same API.
+Among the many classes offered by [gtl](https://github.com/greg7mdp/gtl), we have a set of excellent **hash map** implementations, as well as a **btree** alternative to `std::map` and `std::set`.
+These are *drop-in replacements* for the standard C++ classes and provide the same API, but are significantly faster and use less memory.

-We are happy to integrate new classes into [gtl](https://github.com/greg7mdp/gtl), provided the license is compatible with ours, and we feel it will be useful to most users.
-Often, when integrating classes from other sources, we are able to improve their performance both in time and space by using other classes already available in [gtl](https://github.com/greg7mdp/gtl) (hash maps, btree, bit_vector, etc...)  instead of the spandard ones.
+We are happy to integrate new classes into [gtl](https://github.com/greg7mdp/gtl), provided the license is compatible with ours, and we feel they will be useful to most users.
+Often, when integrating classes from other sources, we are able to improve their performance both in time and space by using other classes already available in [gtl](https://github.com/greg7mdp/gtl) (such as hash maps, btree, bit_vector, etc...)  instead of the spandard ones.

 [gtl](https://github.com/greg7mdp/gtl) requires a C++20 compiler.
 We currently support:  `Visual Studio 2019 +`, `gcc 11.1 +`, and `clang from Xcode 13.2+`.

 Because [gtl](https://github.com/greg7mdp/gtl) is a header only library, installation is trivial, just copy the `gtl` directory to your project and you are good to go.
 We also support common package managers such as [Conan](https://conan.io/) and [vcpkg](https://vcpkg.io/en/index.html).

-Following is a short look at the various classes available in [gtl](https://github.com/greg7mdp/gtl).
-In many cases, a more complete description is linked.

 ## Installation

 Copy the gtl directory to your project.
 Update your include path.
 That's all.

 If you are using Visual Studio, you probably want to add `gtl/debug_vis/gtl.natvis` to your projects.
-This will allow for a clear display of the hash table contents in the debugger.
+This will allow for a user friendly display of gtl containers in the debugger.
 Similar debug visualizers are also provided for gdb and lldb in the \gtl/debug_vis` directory.

 > A cmake configuration files (CMakeLists.txt) is provided for building the tests and examples.
 Command for building and running the tests is: <br>
 > `mkdir build && cd build && cmake -DGTL_BUILD_TESTS=ON -DGTL_BUILD_EXAMPLES=ON .. && cmake --build . && make test`

+Following is a short look at the various classes available in [gtl](https://github.com/greg7mdp/gtl).
+In many cases, a more complete description is linked.

 ## Hash containers

-[Gtl](https://github.com/greg7mdp/gtl) provides a set of hash containers (maps and sets) implemented using open addressing (single array of values, very cache friendly), as well as advanced SSE lookup optimizations allowing for excellent performance even when the table is up to 87% full.
+[Gtl](https://github.com/greg7mdp/gtl) provides a set of hash containers (maps and sets) implemented using open addressing (single array of values, very cache friendly), as well as advanced SSE lookup optimizations allowing for excellent performance even when the container is up to 87% full.
 These containers have the same API as the `unordered` versions from the STL, and are significantly outperforming the unordered version both in terms of speed and space.

 The four provided hash containers are:
     - `gtl::flat_hash_map`